 - Convert to cubic feet: 87,360” / 1,728 = 50.6 cubic feet

 - Calculate density (weight/volume): 275 pound/50.6 cubic feet = 5.4 pounds per cubic foot)

 So, using the chart above, we can conclude that the freight class would be 175.

-As an industry-leading 3PL, GlobalTranz can help you set up processes and empower you with technology to make freight classification easier and automated.
+As an industry-leading 3PL, GlobalTranz can help you manage freight costs, set up processes and empower you with technology to make freight classification easier and automated.
 As a shipper, that’s important.
 Getting freight class wrong will cost you.
 If you incorrectly classify your item to be shipped it can be reclassified by the freight carrier.
 Disputing this is difficult, time-consuming and you will be charged the difference (usually without a discount).

 Need help classifying your LTL Freight Shipping?